Indian PM says no "business as usual" with Pakistan

 Yet Indian Foreign Minister Salman Khurshid said ties could not remain unaffected by the flare-up on the border.

-"Such actions by the Pakistan army which are in contravention of all norms of international conduct not only constitute a grave provocation but lead us to draw appropriate conclusions about Pakistan's seriousness in pursuing normalisation of relations with India," he added.
+"Such actions by the Pakistan army which are in contravention of all norms of international conduct not only constitute a grave provocation but lead us to draw appropriate conclusions about Pakistan's seriousness in pursuing normalization of relations with India."

 Each army has lost two soldiers in fighting along parts of the 740-km (460-mile) de facto border this month.